-- Presenting specific categories and subtotals defined in the statement of profit or loss - Providing information about performance measures defined by management in the notes to the financial statements. - Improving aggregation and disaggregation.
+- Present specified categories and defined subtotals in the statement of profit or loss. - Provide disclosures on management-defined performance measures in the notes to the financial statements. - Improve aggregation and disaggregation.

-The Company is required to apply IFRS 18 for annual reporting periods beginning on or after 1 January 2027, with earlier application permitted.
-The amendments to IAS 7 and IAS 33, as well as the amendments to the revised IAS 8 and IFRS 7, take effect when an entity applies IFRS 18.
-IFRS 18 requires retrospective application with specific transitional provisions.
+The Company is required to apply IFRS 18 for annual reporting periods beginning on January 1, 2027, with earlier application permitted.
+The amendments to IAS 7 and IAS 33, as well as the revised IAS 8 and IFRS 7, become effective when an entity applies IFRS 18.
+IFRS 18 requires retrospective application with specific transition provisions.

-Management is currently evaluating the potential impact this standard will have on the Company and subsidiaries.
+Management is evaluating the potential impact that these amendments will have on the Company and Subsidiaries.

-- IFRS 19 - Subsidiaries without Public Accountability: Disclosures
+IFRS 19 Subsidiaries without Public Accountability: Disclosures

-IFRS 19 allows an eligible subsidiary to provide reduced disclosures when applying IFRS in its financial statements.
+IFRS 19 permits an eligible subsidiary to provide reduced disclosures when applying IFRS in its financial statements.

-A subsidiary is eligible for reduced disclosures if it is not publicly accountable and its ultimate parent or any intermediate parent produces consolidated financial statements available for public use that comply with IFRS.
+A subsidiary is eligible for the reduced disclosures if it does not have public accountability and its ultimate or any intermediate parent produces consolidated financial statements available for public use that comply with IFRS.

-IFRS 19 is optional for eligible subsidiaries and sets out disclosure requirements for subsidiaries that elect to apply it.
+IFRS 19 is optional for subsidiaries that are eligible and sets out the disclosure requirements for subsidiaries that elect to apply it.

-The Company can only apply IFRS 19 if, at the end of the reporting period:
+An entity is only permitted to apply IFRS 19 if, at the end of the reporting period:

-- It is a subsidiary (this includes an intermediate parent) - It does not have public accountability, and - Its ultimate parent or any intermediate parent produces consolidated financial statements available for public use that comply with IFRS.
+- It is a subsidiary (this includes an intermediate parent); - It does not have public accountability, and - Its ultimate or any intermediate parent produces consolidated financial statements available for public use that comply with IFRS.